- Southern DHB, Invercargill based

 Based within the Mental Health Addictions and Intellectual Disabilities service this role will influence quality of care and shape service delivery, therefore your knowledge, experience and understanding of the health needs of Māori will be invaluable.
 Having knowledge of He Ara Oranga (mental Health and Addictions review, Whānau Ora and the l Māori communities of Murihiku will be highly desirable.

-This is a position which covers both general mental health and the forensic service and could be either full-time or part-time.
+This is a position which covers general mental health.

 Our ideal applicant will be able to anticipate, prioritise, multi task, and deliver to time frames.
 You'll have the ability to take direction when required, and the confidence to build successful working relationships across Southern DHB.
 Your flexibility and adaptability will be essential, as will be your proven ability with technology.